Bachelor of Education in English Education (6-12)

-You have a vision for making a difference through education, and we have the resources you need to make that vision a reality.
-Our Bachelor of Education (B.Ed.) in English Education can prepare you to teach middle and high school students the analytical skills they need to become well-rounded, thoughtful adults.
+You have a vision for making a difference through education, and we have the resources to help you pursue that vision.
+Our Bachelor of Education (B.Ed.) in English Education 6-12 is designed to help prepare you to teach middle and high school students the analytical skills they need to become well-rounded, thoughtful adults.

-Grounded in a biblical worldview, our B.Ed. in English combines academic excellence with practical, hands-on experience in the classroom.
-As an English teacher, you will have a unique opportunity to directly influence students’ values and worldviews.
-Partner with us and make the difference you always knew you could.
+Grounded in a biblical worldview, our B.Ed. in English Education combines academic excellence with practical, hands-on experience in the classroom.
+As an English teacher, you have a unique opportunity to directly influence students’ values and worldviews.
+Partner with us and prepare to make the difference you always knew you could.

 Upon successful completion of Liberty University’s Virginia state-approved Bachelor of Education program, you may apply for your teaching license in another state through reciprocity, which may or may not result in additional requirements based on your state’s Department of Education regulations.